unixorn/works-with-home-assistant/README.md

 ## Useful links

+### Hardware Vendors with Open Firmwares

+Devices from these vendors work without you having to take them apart and reflash them, and because they're open source, you don't have to worry about them turning off a cloud server somewhere and bricking your devices.

+- [Athom Tech](https://www.athom.tech/tasmota) - Sells devices preflashed with [Tasmota](https://tasmota.github.io/docs/) or [ESPHome](https://esphome.io/).
-- [CloudFree.shop](https://cloudfree.shop/) - Sell a bunch of stuff that's pre-flashed with Tasmota so you know it'll work without any cloud services and won't have the hassle of opening and reflashing devices yourself.
+- [CloudFree.shop](https://cloudfree.shop/) - Sell a bunch of stuff that's pre-flashed with [Tasmota](https://tasmota.github.io/docs/).